juhasev/sample-ninja-help/panel-health.md

 ## HEALTH SCORE

-Panel health score is active and calculated in real time to give the Panel manager the opportunity to better understand the activity of the Panel.
+Panel health is calculated from the selected interval results.

+> Health score is simply calculated using formula PANEL UTILIZATION % - PANEL TERMINATED %.
+Maximum score is 100%.
+We are open for suggestion how to add more sophisticaed algorithm behind this score.

 ## ACTIVE VS. ENGAGED